This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Health clinics

-Which Children Should Not Get Massage Therapy?
+When Should a Child Not Get Massage Therapy?

-It’s important to talk with your child’s primary health care provider before starting a massage therapy program.
+It’s important to talk with your child’s primary healthcare provider before starting a massage therapy program.
 Although massage therapy has shown numerous benefits to children with cerebral palsy, it’s not advisable in some instances.
-The following are among the most common reasons a health care provider may warn against massage therapy for your child:
+The following are among the most common reasons a healthcare provider may warn against massage therapy for your child:

 - Muscle or joint inflammation